MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Azure.md

    - Sign in to the Azure portal `https://portal.azure.com`.

-   - Select **All Resources**, search for `pl400wh`, and open the function app you created in the previous lab.
+   - Select **All Resources**, search for `pl400wh`, and open the function app you created earlier in the lab.

    - Select the **Functions** tab.